 The Eisenhower Box is a well-known, simple decision matrix for dealing with tasks such as a to-do list, based on whether they’re urgent or important.

 I reckon it has multiple flaws.
-But by fixing each flaw in turn, we end up with a better matrix – very useful for planning your day.
-It can also be simplified further.
+But by fixing each flaw in turn, we end up with a better matrix, which I'll call Hopscotch.
+It's much more useful for planning your day, and can also be simplified further.

 What to do?